1. Picking the philosophy

 Refactoring is changing the design of a product or component when there is an opportunity to simplify it or make it more useful.

-Designing is about making a making something fit for purpose, but that purpose can change as the users make suggestions, or even as design proceeds.
+Designing is about making something fit for purpose, but that purpose can change as the users make suggestions, or even as design proceeds.
 When faced with time constraints, there is the tendency to just do the bare minimum necessary to accommodate the changes.
 While this may solve the immediate issue, it often adds complexity that hinders the future ability to make such quick changes.

 A product undergoes the most changes leading up to the first version, and between the first and second versions.
 Architecting it so it has the most generic and flexible structure is the first step in, but that does not always deal with future changes.
 Refactoring is taking the time to do limited redesigning when the need arises.
 It is both a reactive and pre-emptive process.

 I refactored many parts of the product as I went along, especially if they lead to more flexibility and adaptability, which usually enabled more opportunities for refactoring, just because they allowed it to be done more quickly.
-For example, I didn't realise how easily I could create new elements until I centralised many rules into their own XML file.
+For example, I did not realise how easily I could create new elements until I centralised many rules into their own XML file.
 That spurred adding many other rules, and even the proforma skeletons for new elements, resulting in a reduction of PHP code and complexity within it.
 There are only about 10,000 lines of PHP code used.

 Usabilityβ³